Enele Maʻafu

 His son Siale'ataongo, called Charles Maʻafu, on the right next to his cousin Adi Tupoutuʻa.

-ʻEnele Maʻafuʻotuʻitonga, commonly known as Maʻafu, (circa 1816 — 6 February 1881) was a Pacific islander who held important titles in two countries in the Pacific.
-He was a traditional Tongan Prince and a Fijian chief nominated and installed by the Tovata chiefs of Lakeba and Vanua Balavu as 'Tui Lau' in 1869.
+ʻEnele Maʻafuʻotuʻitonga, commonly known as Maʻafu, (c.
+1816 – 6 February 1881) was a Pacific islander who held important titles in two countries in the Pacific.
+He was a traditional Tongan Prince and a Fijian chief bestowed the title 'Tui Lau' in 1869 by the Turaga Tui Nayau with the support of the Vuanirewa Household.
 This title was ratified by a wider council of Fijian chiefs and subsequently formalised under British colonial administration.

 In 1847, Maʻafu went to Fiji in an expedition to Vanua Balavu to investigate the killing of a preacher.

 A Brief History

 He was born in Tongatapu, Tonga, in 1816, as the son of Aleamotu'a, Tu'i Kanokupulu.
 In 1840 he married ʻElenoa Ngataialupe Lutui, with whom he had one child, Siale 'Ataongo, in Nukuʻalofa.
 Also a Christian, 'Enele (Henry) Ma'afu introduced Methodist Christianity to eastern Fiji.
 Ma'afu died 6 February 1881 in Lomaloma, Vanua Balavu, and was buried on the island of Lakeba in the chiefly village of Tubou.